-Belgium held an early general election on Sunday, June 13, 2010, following the collapse of Prime Minister Yves Leterme's second coalition government last April.
+Belgium held a general election on Sunday, May 25, 2014, on the same day as regional elections and elections to the European Parliament.
 An overview of the proportional representation systems used to choose members of both houses of the Belgian legislature - the Senate and the Chamber of Representatives - is presented here.
 However, only members of the Chamber of Representatives were chosen in the 2014 federal election, as detailed below.

 The official May 26, 2019 Elections website has live election results in German, English, French and Dutch.
 National- and college- or constituency-level results are available here (and also in CSV format) for the following Senate and Chamber elections:

-The election statistics presented in this space come from reports and data files issued by the Belgian Ministry of the Interior as well as the Elections 2007 and Elections 2010 websites.
-Note that 1995 and 1999 Chamber of Representatives elections results are presented for the eleven electoral constituencies in place since 2003.
+The election statistics presented in this space come from reports and data files issued by Belgium's Federal Public Services Home Affairs as well as the Elections 2007, Elections 2010 and Elections 2014 websites.
+Note that 1995 and 1999 Chamber of Representatives elections results are presented for the eleven electoral constituencies in place between 2003 and 2010.

 The federal legislature of the Kingdom of Belgium consists of a lower house, the Chamber of Representatives, and an upper house, the Senate.
-Both houses have the right of initiative, but the Chamber has greater legislative power than the Senate, particularly after the sixth state reform of 2011, which will make the Senate an appointed body and severely curtail its remaining powers.
+The Chamber has greater legislative power than the Senate, particularly after the sixth state reform of 2011, which will make the Senate an appointed body and severely curtail its remaining powers.

 The Chamber of Representatives is composed of 150 members directly elected by universal adult suffrage every five years (four years prior to 2014).
 Chamber seats are filled in eleven multi-member constituencies, where political parties present lists of candidates.
 Voters may indicate a preference for one or more candidates in a list; voting is compulsory in national elections.